How to start a cleaning business

 Tip: if you would like to know how much you can charge per hour, read our article How to determine your hourly rate, or use the (Dutch language) KVK tool for calculating hourly rates.
 You can use this tool to calculate your hourly rate based on a target net income.

-You have to file an annual tax return on your income: the profits from your business.
+You must file an annual income tax return on the profits from your business.

 Staff

 If you are unable to handle the work on your own, explore opportunities to hire employees.
 You can also do this if you run a sole proprietorship.
-Engelhardt soon got more jobs than she was able to do herself.
-“I was up to my eyeballs and had no idea if I would be able to get everything done.
-Fortunately, my husband was willing to join my business as a partner.
-We currently have three permanent employees, and during peak times we also work with a number of independent contractors.
-This has enabled us to handle all requests as soon as possible.”
-If you hire staff for the first time, you are required to report this to the Dutch Tax Administration and KVK, as this means you will be required to pay payroll tax.
-You are also required to comply with the terms of the RAS Collective Agreement (Collectieve arbeidsovereenkomst, in Dutch) for the cleaning and window cleaning business.
+If you hire staff for the first time, you are required to report this to KVK and the Tax Administration, as you will be required to pay payroll tax.
+You must comply with the terms of the RAS Collective Labour Agreement (CAO), in Dutch) for the cleaning and window washing sector.
 This sets out the rights and obligations of employers and employees in the cleaning industry.

 General information for new business owners

-In addition to the above, new business owners might also have to deal with the following:
+In addition to the above, new business owners also have to deal with the following: